Adverse Possession: Legal Principles and Classic Cases in the UK and the US

 • “This provision shall not be taken as prejudicing a finding to the effect that a person’s occupation of any land is by implied permission of the person entitled to the land in any case where such a finding is justified on the actual facts of the case.”

 JA Pye (Oxford) Ltd v.
-Graham: Before the Land Registration Act 2002
+Graham: Before the Land Registration Act, 2002

 JA Pye (Oxford) Ltd v.
 Graham [2002] was rendered by the House of Lords, on adverse possession.
-This was a matter before the Land Registration Act 2002.
+This was a matter before the Land Registration Act, 2002.

 Facts of the case: Pye, the Director of the company, acted through its director.
 He allowed his neighbours, the Grahams, to use 23 hectares (57 acres) he owned under a grazing agreement.
 The agreement period ended on 31 December 1983.
 Pye did not enter into another agreement because he wanted to develop the land.
 After 12 years, the Grahams sought to obtain it under the law of adverse possession.

-High Court Judgment: In the High Court, Neuberger J., held – under the Land Registration Act 1925 the Grahams were the lawful owners of the land as Pye had failed to take possession of this land within the statutory time.
+High Court Judgment: In the High Court, Neuberger J., held – under the Land Registration Act, 1925 the Grahams were the lawful owners of the land as Pye had failed to take possession of this land within the statutory time.
 There was adverse possession in registered land.

-• “43 A similar manifestation of the same heresy is the statement by Sir Nathaniel Lindley MR in Littledale v Liverpool College [1900] 1 Ch 19, 23 that the paper owners
+• “43 A similar manifestation of the same heresy is the statement by Sir Nathaniel Lindley MR in Littledale v, Liverpool College [1900] 1 Ch 19, 23 that the paper owners

-• “could not be dispossessed unless the plaintiffs obtained possession themselves; and possession by the plaintiffs involves an animus possidendi–i e, occupation with the intention of excluding the owner as well as other people”.
+• “could not be dispossessed unless the plaintiffs obtained possession themselves; and possession by the plaintiffs involves an animus possidendi–ie, occupation with the intention of excluding the owner as well as other people”.

 • This requirement of an intention to exclude the owner as well as everybody else has been repeated in subsequent cases.
-In Powell’s case 38 P & CR 452, 471-472, Slade J found difficulty in understanding what was meant by this dictum since a squatter will normally know that until the full time has run, the paper owner can recover the land from him.
+In Powell’s case 38 P & CR 452, 471-472, Slade J.*fn found difficulty in understanding what was meant by this dictum since a squatter will normally know that until the full time has run, the paper owner can recover the land from him.
 Slade J reformulated the requirement (to my mind correctly) as requiring an

 • “intention, in one’s own name and on one’s own behalf, to exclude the world at large, including the owner with the paper title if he be not himself the possessor, so far as is reasonably practicable and so far as the processes of the law will allow”.